 Estimating Tipping points in the habitability of ANtarctic benthic ecosystems under GlObal future climate change scenarios

-Regime shifts and threshold dynamics from individuals to ecosystems will be investigated by empirical evidence using long-term datasets, field observations along natural gradients and experimental and modelling approaches in Antarctic coastal ecosystems.
+The project framework consists of the integration of different biological/ecological levels, from (1) individual metabolic responses, (2) constraints of environmental changes on species interactions (trophic ecology and space competition), (3) the dynamics of the communities and its consequences for carbon fluxes and finally (4) responses upscaled to ecosystem levels.
+Regime shifts and threshold dynamics from individuals to ecosystems will be investigated by empirical evidence making use of long-term datasets, field observations along natural gradients and experimental and modelling approaches in Antarctic coastal ecosystems.
 We will focus on selected taxa representing the main functional traits in a coastal benthic community.
 Different size classes (meio- to megafauna), life strategies (pioneer to climax species) as well as different trophic groups will be covered and for which the expertise exists in the consortium.

 To develop a mechanistic framework to predict tipping points leading to regime shifts in coastal Antarctic ecosystems, with a focus on the benthos (organisms living in contact with the seafloor).

 - study individual responses of selected key species

 - identify species interactions and the assessment of benthic species competition for resources (food, space)

 - investigate the ecosystem responses in terms of carbon fluxes

 ® along a natural latitudinal gradient of sea ice conditions